Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 					{name: 'createdAt', type: 'date'},
 					{name: 'modifiedAt', type: 'date'},

-					// You can use any entity as a store data type.
+					// You can use "relation" as a store data type.
 This will autmatically
-					// fetch the related entity by key.
+					// fetch the related entity by the definition in Module.js.
-					{name: 'creator', type: "User", key: 'createdBy'},
+					{name: 'creator', type: "relation"},
-					{name: 'modifier', type: "User", key: 'modifiedBy'},
+					{name: 'modifier', type: "relation"},

-					// Every entity has permission levels.
-GO.permissionLevels.read, write,
+					// Every entity has permission levels. go.permissionLevels.read, write,
 					// writeAndDelete and manage
 					'permissionLevel'
 				],